NBISweden/workshop-python/ht19/project.md

    <details>
    <summary>Tip</summary>
    <section>
-   <p>First, you need to save the start and stop positions of all exons of that transcript.</p>
+   <p>First, you need to save the start and stop positions of all exons of the longest transcript.</p>
-   <p>Then you can use a similar loop to the one you used in task 3 to extract the DNA sequence of the full transcript to extract each exon.</p>
+   <p>Then you can use a similar loop to the one you used in task 3 to extract the DNA sequence of each exon.</p>
    <p>Finally, you need to concatenate the DNA sequences of all exons.</p>
    </section>
    </details>